 Good air movement works better than masking scents and is gentler for sensitive feline noses.

-• Location: choose an open sightline with at least one clear exit.
+- Location: choose an open sightline with at least one clear exit.
 Avoid closets and narrow dead-ends.
-Our placement guide has layouts for small spaces: Litter Box Placement.
+Layout help: Litter Box Placement.

-• Skip heavy fragrance: many cats avoid perfumed litter and strong room sprays.
-If you like a cover for scatter control, add vents and keep the scoop cadence tight (see routine below).
+- Skip heavy fragrance: many cats avoid perfumed litter and strong room sprays.
+If you like a cover for scatter control, add vents and keep the scoop cadence tight.

-For “air vs scent” context, these reads help you tune the environment: Wet vs Dry: Smart Mix and Urinary Health & Hydration.
+For extra context on hydration and odor, these reads help: Wet vs Dry: Smart Mix and Urinary Health & Hydration.

 4) Set the right litter depth (and keep it there)

-The most underrated fix is simply: fill enough, keep it level, and top up mid-week.
+The most underrated fix is simple: fill enough, keep it level, and top up mid-week.

-• Full refresh: once a month (or sooner if needed), empty the box, wash with mild unscented soap, rinse, and dry fully before refilling.
+- Full refresh: monthly (or sooner if needed): empty, wash with mild unscented soap, rinse, and dry fully before refilling.

 Comparing materials?
-Jump to our practical head-to-head: Silica vs Clumping vs Plant-Based and the big buyer’s map in Ultimate Cat Litter Guide 2025.
+See: Silica vs Clumping vs Plant-Based and Ultimate Cat Litter Guide 2025.

 5) Covered vs open boxes, liners, and high sides